-- (1) Marriage or Domestic Partnership Defense.
-It is an affirmative defense to prosecution liability under this section for conduct involving only the actor and the complainant that the actor and the complainant were are, in fact, in a marriage or domestic partnership at the time of the offense sexual act or sexual contact. - (2) Reasonable Mistake of Age Defense.
-It is an affirmative defense to prosecution liability under subsection (b) and subsection (e) of this section that, in fact: - (A) The actor reasonably believeds that the complainant was is 16 years of age or older at the time of the offense sexual act or sexual contact; - (B) Such reasonable belief is supported by based on an oral or written statement that the complainant made to the actor by the complainant about the complainant's age; and - (C) The complainant is was 14 years of age or older at the time of the sexual act or sexual contact. - (3) It is an affirmative defense to prosecution liability under subsection (c) and subsection (f) of this section that, in fact: - (A) The actor reasonably believeds that the complainant was is 18 years of age of older at the time of the offense sexual act or sexual contact; - (B) Such reasonable belief is supported by based on an oral or written statement that the complainant made to the actor by the complainant about the complainant's age; and - (C) The complainant is was 16 years of age or older at the time of the sexual act or sexual contact. - (4) Burden of Proof.
-The actor must prove the affirmative defenses in this subsection by a preponderance of the evidence. - (h) Penalties.
-Subject to the general penalty enhancements in RCC §§ 22E-605-22E-608: - (1) First degree sexual abuse of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree sexual abuse of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (3) Third degree sexual abuse of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (4) Fourth degree sexual abuse of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (5) Fifth degree sexual abuse of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (6) Sixth degree sexual abuse of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (7) Enhanced penalties.
-In addition to the general penalty enhancements under this title: - (A) The penalty classification for any gradation of this offense is increased by one class when the actor:
+- (1) It is an affirmative defense to liability under this section for conduct involving only the actor and the complainant that the actor and the complainant are, in fact, in a marriage or domestic partnership at the time of the sexual act or sexual contact. - (2) It is an affirmative defense to liability under subsection (b) and subsection (e) of this section that, in fact: - (A) The actor reasonably believes that the complainant is 16 years of age or older at the time of the sexual act or sexual contact; - (B) Such reasonable belief is based on an oral or written statement that the complainant made to the actor about the complainant's age; and - (C) The complainant is 14 years of age or older at the time of the sexual act or sexual contact. - (3) It is an affirmative defense to liability under subsection (c) and subsection (f) of this section that, in fact: - (A) The actor reasonably believes that the complainant is 18 years of age of older at the time of the sexual act or sexual contact; - (B) Such reasonable belief is based on an oral or written statement that the complainant made to the actor about the complainant's age; and - (C) The complainant is 16 years of age or older at the time of the sexual act or sexual contact.

+(h) Penalties.

+- (1) First degree sexual abuse of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree sexual abuse of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (3) Third degree sexual abuse of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (4) Fourth degree sexual abuse of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (5) Fifth degree sexual abuse of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (6) Sixth degree sexual abuse of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (7) Enhanced penalties.
+In addition to the general penalty enhancements under this title: - (A) The penalty classification for any gradation of this offense is increased by one class when the actor: - (i) Recklessly causes the sexual act or sexual contact by displaying or using an object that is, in fact, a dangerous weapon or imitation dangerous weapon; - (ii) Knowingly acts with one or more accomplices that are physically present at the time of the sexual act or sexual contact; or